recallai/zoom-oauth-callback-app/README.md

 # Zoom OAuth Server

 A simple OAuth token server for Zoom integration with Recall.ai.
-Implemented in Golang.
+Implemented in Typescript using Express.js.

 You can run the server with `go run .`